-Congratulations, to the Xanadu community for the Silver Crown Award, the highest honor granted to digital publications this year by the Columbia Scholastic Press Association.
+Congratulations, to the Xanadu community for the 2020 Silver Crown Award, one of the highest honors granted to digital publications this year by the Columbia Scholastic Press Association.
 This award honors the top online student publications chosen from those of its members.
-Xanadu was one out of two online magazines nationwide to recieve such prestigious recognition.
+Xanadu was one out of two online magazines nationwide to receive such prestigious recognition.
+The only gallery in New York.
 Much thanks to the many hands and hearts who contribute to the magazine.

 Want to know more?
 Click here.

 Our magazine prides itself on diversity amongst its artists.
 We are a publication run by students, for the student body.
 Here you will find lifetime creators and students who have built and shared something for the first time.
 We like to include all things that might inspire more creation.
 More voices.